Jeff5xdata/thepainhouse/FOOD_TRACKER_README.md

 # Food Tracker Feature

-This feature adds comprehensive food tracking functionality to The Pain House workout application, integrating with the Chomp API for nutritional information and barcode scanning capabilities.
+This feature adds comprehensive food tracking functionality to The Pain House workout application, integrating with the FatSecret Platform API for nutritional information and barcode scanning capabilities.

 ## Features

--   **Food Search**: Search for food items by name using the Chomp API
+-   **Food Search**: Search for food items by name using the FatSecret Platform API
 -   **Barcode Scanning**: Scan product barcodes using your phone's camera
 -   **Nutrition Tracking**: Track calories, protein, carbs, fat, and other nutrients
 -   **Meal Organization**: Organize food items by meal type (breakfast, lunch, dinner, snack)